JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/project-plan.md

 ### Phase 2: Backend API with Flask
 #### **Objective**:
-Build the backend API using **Flask** and deploy it to **AWS Lambda**.
+Develop the backend API using **Flask** and deploy it to **AWS Lambda**.

-Flask is chosen for its lightweight, easy-to-learn nature, allowing for rapid API development. **AWS Lambda** removes the need for server management, scaling automatically in response to traffic.
-By using **API Gateway** to route requests to Lambda, I can efficiently expose the Flask application as a REST API. **DynamoDB** is used for CRUD operations as it offers a scalable, fully managed solution that integrates seamlessly with serverless applications, enabling fast data storage and retrieval.
+Flask is chosen for its lightweight nature, allowing for rapid development. **AWS Lambda** handles server management, automatically scaling based on demand. **API Gateway** routes HTTP requests to the Lambda functions, and **DynamoDB** will store and retrieve data.

 #### **Tasks**:
 1. **Create Flask Application**:
-   - Build a Flask application with **CRUD endpoints** (POST, GET, PUT, DELETE) for managing resources and user data.
+   - Develop a Flask app with CRUD endpoints (POST, GET, PUT, DELETE) for managing user data and resources.

 2. **Deploy Flask App to Lambda**:
-   - Use **AWS SAM (Serverless Application Model)** to deploy the Flask app to **AWS Lambda**.
+   - Use **AWS SAM (Serverless Application Model)** to deploy the Flask app to AWS Lambda.

-3. **Set up API Gateway**:
+3. **Set Up API Gateway**:
-   - Configure an **API Gateway** to route HTTP requests to the Lambda functions.
+   - Configure API Gateway to route HTTP requests to Lambda.

 4. **Connect Flask App to DynamoDB**:
-   - Implement logic to interact with **DynamoDB** for storing and retrieving data.
+   - Implement logic for interacting with DynamoDB to perform CRUD operations.

 #### **Deliverables**:
 - A fully functional Flask API deployed to AWS Lambda.
-- Configured API Gateway to route requests to the Lambda functions.
+- Configured API Gateway to route requests to Lambda functions.

 ---

-### Phase 3: Simple Frontend
+### Phase 3: Frontend
 #### **Objective**:
 Build a static frontend that interacts with the backend API.

-A static frontend using **HTML** and **CSS** is chosen to keep the project lightweight and easy to implement.
-This approach ensures that the focus remains on learning AWS serverless technologies while still providing the user with a fully functional web application.
-By using the **Fetch API**, the frontend can communicate directly with the backend API to manage user data.
-Hosting on **S3** allows for low-cost, high-durability static file storage and reduces the need for additional infrastructure.
+The frontend will be built using **HTML** and **CSS**, with JavaScript handling the interaction with the backend via the **Fetch API**.
+The static files will be hosted on **S3** for efficient, low-cost delivery.

 #### **Tasks**:
 1. **Create HTML and CSS**:
-   - Build the basic HTML structure and apply CSS for a simple, responsive design.
+   - Build the HTML structure and apply CSS for a responsive design.

-2. **Use JavaScript to Make API Calls**:
+2. **Use JavaScript for API Interaction**:
-   - Implement the **Fetch API** to send requests to the backend API for user interaction.
+   - Implement the Fetch API to interact with the backend API.

 3. **Host Frontend on S3**:
-   - Deploy static assets to **S3** for cost-efficient hosting.
+   - Deploy static files to an S3 bucket.

 #### **Deliverables**:
-- Static frontend files hosted on **S3**.
+- Static frontend files hosted on S3.
-- Simple forms and UI elements for interacting with the backend API.
+- Forms and UI elements for interacting with the backend API.

 ---

 ### Phase 4: CI/CD Pipeline
 #### **Objective**:
-Automate the deployment of both the frontend and backend using **GitHub Actions**.
+Automate deployment using **GitHub Actions**.

-Implementing a **CI/CD pipeline** is essential for automating testing, building, and deploying code, reducing human error, and accelerating the delivery of new features. **GitHub Actions** integrates seamlessly with AWS and automates the deployment of both the backend API (to Lambda) and the frontend (to S3).
-By using **unit tests**, I can ensure that the Lambda functions behave as expected, catching bugs early in the development process and improving code reliability.
+A **CI/CD pipeline** will be set up to automate testing, building, and deploying both the backend and frontend. **GitHub Actions** will be used to deploy the backend to AWS Lambda and the frontend to S3.
+Unit tests will ensure the Lambda functions are working as expected.

 #### **Tasks**:
-1. **Set up GitHub Actions**:
+1. **Set Up GitHub Actions**:
-   - Create a CI/CD pipeline with **GitHub Actions** to automatically test, build, and deploy the Flask app to AWS Lambda and static files to S3.
+   - Create a CI/CD pipeline to automatically test, build, and deploy the Flask app and frontend.

 2. **Write Unit Tests**:
-   - Write simple **unit tests** for Lambda functions to ensure they work as expected.
+   - Write unit tests for Lambda functions to validate their functionality.

 #### **Deliverables**:
-- A GitHub Actions pipeline for automated deployment of both frontend and backend.
+- A GitHub Actions pipeline for automated deployment.
-- Unit tests to validate Lambda functions.
+- Unit tests for Lambda functions.

 ---

-### Phase 5: Basic Security and Monitoring
+### Phase 5: Security and Monitoring
 #### **Objective**:
-Add basic security and monitoring features to the application.
+Implement security measures and monitoring for the application.

-Security is a crucial consideration even in simple applications.
-By using **API key-based authentication** in API Gateway, I can restrict access to the backend API, ensuring that only authorized users can interact with it. **CloudWatch** is set up to track the performance and logs of Lambda functions and API Gateway requests, providing insights into application performance and errors.
-These practices ensure that the application is secure, maintainable, and scalable.
+**API key-based authentication** will secure the API, restricting access to authorised users. **CloudWatch** will be used to track Lambda and API Gateway performance, ensuring the application runs efficiently and securely.

 #### **Tasks**:
 1. **API Key Authentication**:
-   - Implement **API key-based security** for API Gateway to restrict access to the backend API.
+   - Implement API key-based security for API Gateway to restrict access.

-2. **CloudWatch Logging and Monitoring**:
+2. **CloudWatch Monitoring**:
-   - Set up **CloudWatch Logs** to track Lambda function executions and API Gateway requests.
+   - Set up CloudWatch logs to monitor Lambda function executions and API Gateway requests.

 #### **Deliverables**:
 - API Gateway secured with API keys.
-- CloudWatch Logs for monitoring Lambda and API Gateway performance.
+- CloudWatch logs for monitoring performance.

 ---

 ## Key Learning Outcomes
-1. **Serverless Architecture**: Hands-on experience with **AWS Lambda**, **API Gateway**, and **DynamoDB**.
+1. **Serverless Architecture**: Practical experience with **AWS Lambda**, **API Gateway**, and **DynamoDB**.
-2. **Infrastructure Automation**: Learning how to use **Terraform** for deploying AWS resources.
+2. **Infrastructure Automation**: Learn to use **Terraform** to deploy AWS resources.
-3. **CI/CD Pipeline**: Implementing automated deployment and testing using **GitHub Actions**.
+3. **CI/CD Pipeline**: Automate deployment and testing using **GitHub Actions**.
-4. **API Development**: Gain experience in building, deploying, and managing APIs using **Flask** and **AWS Lambda**.
+4. **API Development**: Gain experience in building and deploying APIs using **Flask** and **AWS Lambda**.
-5. **Security and Monitoring**: Understanding the fundamentals of **security** and **monitoring** within a serverless application.
+5. **Security and Monitoring**: Understand security best practices and monitoring for serverless applications.

 ---